gcapes/swc-pr-tutorial/index.md

 > Learners should be familiar with using Git:
 > - making commits
 > - working in feature branches
-> - pushing to remote repository
+> - pushing to a remote repository
 >
 > This lesson uses Git from the command line, and so is easiest followed from a command prompt.
 >